top of page

 Other times, art wants to come out by itself.
 It takes on a life of its own and forces me to work outside of my daily journal.
 Things that are going on around me in person, conversation or feeling.
 When I get those ideas, I have to spend several days or weeks pondering how they need to manifest themselves.
 Some make the light of day.
 Others do not.

 While the creative process is still a mystery to me, in many ways, the process I tend to follow upon inspiration is usually much more methodical and organized.
 There are further drawings, color studies with Prisma color pencils or paints.
 Paint sample charts are worked to find the right tones.
-I build all my own canvases by hand in our wood shop.
+I build all my own canvases by hand in my wood shop.
 While I'm going through each of these steps, the art continues to show itself in greater detail.
 Almost like a blurry dream coming into focus over time.

-Sometimes I don't know when a painting is done.
+Sometimes I struggle to know when a painting is done.
 When I like the way it looks I've learned to stop.
 For me, when I ignore my gut and push through, I end up over painting and ruining the work.
 Finishing a painting is like falling in love.
 You just know when it's done and when it's not.
 The question is are you able to be honest enough with your feelings to know what to do next."

 - Nichol